SESYNC-ci/codecprs/workshopdetails.md

 Current faculty and/or professional practitioners should not apply for participation in the workshop.
 Because this workshop is focused on graduate students and postdocs as the emerging generation of researchers in this area, only a select group of up to ten experts will be invited to the workshop to represent the legacy of knowledge relating to each of the existing large-N databases.
 If you believe that you should be considered for one of these positions, please contact elicia.ratajczyk@asu.edu.

-## Customizing the Copyright

-Open up _config.yml and edit the copyright section.

-# Customizing css

-edit the css/custom.css file